Home/Fish/Yellowfin Ahi Tuna

 Health Benefits

-Rich in omega-3 fatty acids, which are known to support heart health by reducing triglycerides and lowering blood pressure.
+Rich in omega-3 fatty acids, which are beneficial for heart health and may reduce inflammation.

 Contains essential vitamins and minerals, including Vitamin B12 and selenium, which are crucial for energy metabolism and antioxidant defense.